Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 If (like most of us) you weren't able to snag a ticket on the official website, or you only remembered to book a month in advance – don't worry.
 The most reliable way to secure your entry to the tower is through external suppliers who hold a stock of armor.

-Purchasing in advance (from 60 days before your visit) ensures that you won't have to stand in exhausting ticket lines.
+Purchasing in advance ensures that you won't have to wait in exhausting ticket lines.
 Most vendors allow you to show your ticket directly from your smartphone, so there's no need to print anything.

 Book tickets in advance and save the line »